Introduction

 This document specifies the metamodel of the Asset Administration Shell.

-These are the main specifics and roles defined for the Asset Administration Shell:
+These are the main specifics and stakeholders defined for the Asset Administration Shell:

-• an Asset Administration Shell has an association to an asset,
+• an Asset Administration Shell is associated to an asset;

 This document specifies a technology-neutral specification of the information metamodel of the Asset Administration Shell in UML.
 It serves as the basis for deriving several different formats for exchanging Asset Administration Shells, e.g. for XML, JSON, and RDF.